 - bullous congenital ichthyosiform erythroderma (of Brocq)

-Epidermolytic hyperkeratosis refers to hereditary skin disorders that are characterized by varying degrees of blistering and subsequent reactive scaling of the skin.
+Epidermolytic ichthyosis (EI) specifically refers to a hereditary skin disorder that is characterized by varying degrees of blistering and subsequent reactive scaling of the skin.
+The underlying histopathology shows mid-epidermal splitting and hyperkeratosis, together referred to as epidermolytic hyperkeratosis (EHK).
 Depending on the nature of the causative mutation, the symptoms may vary from mild blistering upon friction to severe erosions or widespread warty scaling ("porcupine man").
 A palmoplantar keratoderma (excessive callus formation on palms and soles) and/or hair abnormalities may be present in some forms of the disorder.
-Rarely, EHK is part of a cardiocutaneous syndrome where cardiomyopathy and rhythm disturbances accompany the skin disorders (as for instance in Carvajal-Huerta syndrome).

 March of Dimes Birth Defects Foundation

 Foundation for Ichthyosis & Related Skin Types